The center offers several professional development programs for current leaders in faith-based schools throughout the year.

 Catholic School Executive Leadership Dinner Lecture

-The dinner is held annually by invitation only for superintendents and their staffs.
+The dinner is held annually by invitation only for superintendents and their staff.
 Presentation topics at the dinner address the need for executive leadership in Catholic education.

 Consulting Services and Speakers